ojr23/InterpretationBias/README.md

 ### Simple Linear Regression of measures

-To explore the impact of trait/demographic measures on task performance we next ran a linear regression (using Robust ML estimator for consistency with SEM below) to predict p(mid as high)('propmedhigh' variable).
+To explore the impact of trait/demographic measures on task performance we next ran a linear regression (using Robust ML estimator for consistency with SEM below) to predict p(mid as high)('propmedhigh' variable) and drift rate.
 The variables we included are:

 -   Spreadsheet (categorical): represents the counterbalancing condition
 -   Ravens (continuous): IQ measure (visual matrices)